 Operating your accommodation business

-If your business is closed or has reduced occupancy during the current National lockdown restrictions water system stagnation can occur due to lack of use, increasing the risks of Legionnaires’ disease.
+If your business is closed or has reduced occupancy during the current restrictions water system stagnation can occur due to lack of use, increasing the risks of Legionnaires’ disease.
 Find out more here:

 - Your responsibility in relation to the risk of Legionella